jamesascarter/CV/README.md

 # James Carter

-An aspiring Junior software developer who has gained experience in a range of web technologies and is looking to further knowledge and challenges ahead.
+An aspiring Junior software developer with experience in a range of web technologies gained from Makers Academy coding bootcamp.
+Looking for a junior dev role focussing on the back-end and is flexible with location.

 ## Code examples